telerik/blazor-docs/knowledge-base/grid-edit-selected-item.md

 ## Description

 I would like to edit the selected item in the Grid when the `GridSelectionMode` is set to `Single`.
-The buttons for editing, deleting, saving and canceling the operation should be located in the `GridToolBar` rather than on each row.
+The buttons for editing, deleting, saving and canceling the operation should be located in the `GridToolBarTemplate` rather than on each row.

 ## Solution